-In the Labatt/Lakeport case, the 42-day waiting period triggered by the parties' long form filing was set to expire on March 26, 2007.
-The Bureau advised the parties that it would not complete its review by that date because it believed the transaction raised potentially significant issues (e.g., the Bureau characterized Lakeport as a "maverick" in the market whose removal might prevent or lessen competition substantially).
+In the Labatt/Lakeport case, the 42-day waiting period triggered by the parties' long-form filing was set to expire on 26 March 2007.
+The Bureau advised the parties that it would not complete its review by that date because it believed the transaction raised potentially significant issues (for example, the Bureau characterised Lakeport as a "maverick" in the market whose removal might prevent or lessen competition substantially).
 Labatt nevertheless proposed to close the Lakeport acquisition shortly after the expiry of the waiting period.
-However, Labatt also offered to implement a "hold separate" arrangement that would delay integration of the Lakeport business for 30 days to allow the Bureau more time to complete its review.
-The Commissioner declined to accept this proposal and on March 22, 2007 filed an application with the Tribunal for a temporary injunction under section 100.
+However, Labatt also offered to implement a "hold-separate" arrangement that would delay integration of the Lakeport business for 30 days to allow the Bureau more time to complete its review.
+The competition commissioner declined to accept this proposal and, on 22 March 22, filed an application with the Tribunal for a temporary injunction under section 100.

-The Tribunal's Decision
+The Tribunal's decision

-In order to obtain relief under section 100, the Commissioner must demonstrate that (i) she is "on inquiry" (i.e., formally investigating the competitive effects of the proposed transaction), (ii) she requires more time to complete her review of the transaction and (iii) failure to prevent a party to the merger from taking "an action" (e.g., closing the transaction) would "substantially impair the ability of the Tribunal to remedy the effect of the proposed merger on competition... because the action would be difficult to reverse".
+In order to obtain relief under section 100, the competition commissioner must demonstrate that (1) she is "on inquiry" (that is to say, formally investigating the competitive effects of the proposed transaction); (2) she requires more time to complete her review of the transaction; and (3) failure to prevent a party to the merger from taking "an action" (for instance, closing the transaction) would "substantially impair the ability of the Tribunal to remedy the effect of the proposed merger on competition... because the action would be difficult to reverse".

-The central issue before the Tribunal was whether allowing the transaction to close would "impair" the Tribunal's ability to remedy the effect on competition post-merger if the transaction were successfully challenged.
+The central issue before the Tribunal was whether allowing the transaction to close would impair the Tribunal's ability to remedy the effect on competition post-merger if the transaction were successfully challenged.

-The Commissioner argued that, because the Act provides the Tribunal with fewer remedies where a merger has already been completed, permitting the acquisition to close would impair the Tribunal's ability to order an appropriate post-merger remedy.
-Commissioner also argued that, once a merger has been closed, it is often difficult to achieve an effective remedy after the acquired assets have been integrated into the operations of the acquirer.
-Labatt and Lakeport responded that there was no evidence to www.dwpv.com >perspective demonstrate that the merger would impair the Tribunal's ability to order dissolution or divestiture, especially given that they had offered to comply with a hold separate arrangement of the type that the Tribunal had endorsed in the past.
+The competition commissioner argued that, because the Act provides the Tribunal with fewer remedies where a merger has already been completed, permitting the acquisition to close would impair the Tribunal's ability to order an appropriate post-merger remedy.
+The competition commissioner also argued that, once a merger has been closed, it is often difficult to achieve an effective remedy after the acquired assets have been integrated into the operations of the acquirer.
+Labatt and Lakeport responded that there was no evidence to demonstrate that the merger would impair the Tribunal's ability to order dissolution or divestiture, especially given that they had offered to comply with a hold-separate arrangement of the type that the Tribunal had endorsed in the past.

-The Tribunal held that the relevant question to be answered under section 100 is whether allowing the transaction to close would substantially impair the Tribunal's ability to order a post-merger remedy that would "restore competition to the point at which it can no longer be said to be substantially less than it was before the merger".
-The Tribunal concluded that the Commissioner had failed to adduce sufficient evidence to meet this test and dismissed the Commissioner's application.
-The Tribunal also did not consider it necessary to order that a hold separate arrangement be put in place to temporarily preserve its remedial authority post-merger.
-Indeed, the Tribunal held that it lacked the jurisdiction to impose a hold separate arrangement under section 100.
+The Tribunal ruled that the relevant question to be answered under section 100 is whether allowing the transaction to close would substantially impair the Tribunal's ability to order a post-merger remedy that would "restore competition to the point at which it can no longer be said to be substantially less than it was before the merger".
+The Tribunal concluded that the competition commissioner had failed to adduce sufficient evidence to meet this test and dismissed the commissioner's application.
+The Tribunal also did not consider it necessary to order that a hold-separate arrangement be put in place to preserve temporarily its remedial authority post-merger.
+Indeed, the Tribunal held that it lacked the jurisdiction to impose a hold-separate arrangement under section 100.

 In the result, Labatt and Lakeport were permitted to close their transaction without any restraint on their ability to integrate the two businesses.
-However, the Commissioner still has the ability under the Act to challenge the transaction at any time within three years of closing.
+However, the competition commissioner still has the ability under the Act to challenge the transaction at any time within three years of closing.
 The Bureau is continuing its review of the transaction.

-Implications of the Tribunal's Decision
+Implications of the Tribunal's decision